Venice for Visitors logo

 What a gondola ride costs

-The city of Venice sets official rates for gondola rides, which started at €80 for 30 minutes the last time we checked.
-Additional 20-minute increments are €40.
+The city of Venice sets official rates for gondola rides, which started at €90 for 30 minutes the last time we checked personally in Venice.
+A longer ride will cost you proportionately more.
+Confirm the time and cost with the gondolier before you climb in the boat.

 Up to five people can share a gondola.
-(Some people even bring their dogs.)
+Some people even bring their dogs.

 Dog riding gondola on Grand Canal